-PLEASE NOTE: Details on these curriculum pages are correct for students currently in Year 11 or above (2016/17 academic year).
-Curriculum changes affecting Years 7 to 10 will be uploaded to the website as soon as possible.
+PLEASE NOTE: Details on these curriculum pages are correct for students currently in Year 11 or above (2017/18 academic year).

 KEY STAGE 4 CURRICULUM